-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 346 covering annual depression screening for Medicare beneficiaries, with a policy review date of 2026-01-09.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for screening for depression in adults, effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table